fbpx

 3. Build a Healthy Financial Plan

-• Set strict spending limits and stick to them.
+• Set strict spending limits and review them weekly.

-• Have an accountability partner to monitor gambling habits.
+• Appoint an accountability partner — someone you trust to monitor your progress.

-• Focus on long-term financial goals instead of short-term wins.
+• Focus on long-term financial goals like savings, education, or family security.

 Read next: The Truth About Crash Game Advertising in South Africa